olcf/SC19_HandsOn_with_Summit/challenges/jsrun_Job_Launcher/README.md

 jsrun -n6 -c7 -g1 -a1 ./hello_jsrun | sort
 ```

-After running this code (`bsub submit.lsf`), you should find the following information in the output file `testing_jsrun.JOBID`:
+After running this code with `bsub submit.lsf`, you should find the following information in the output file `testing_jsrun.JOBID`:

 ```